mmann1123/xr_fresh/writeup/writeup.md

 If acquisition times are irregular, time $t$ is replaced by a continuous index (e.g., days since first observation).

 #### Dimensionality Reduction

-For high-dimensional inputs or when the number of bands/time steps is large, dimensionality reduction can improve model interpretability and performance. xr_fresh integrates a GPU/CPU-parallelized Kernel Principal Component Analysis (KPCA) module using a radial basis function (RBF) kernel.
+For high-dimensional inputs or when the number of bands/time steps is large, dimensionality reduction can improve model interpretability and performance. `xr_fresh` integrates a GPU/CPU-parallelized Kernel Principal Component Analysis (KPCA) module using a radial basis function (RBF) kernel.
 The KPCA implementation samples valid observations for training, fits the kernel model, and projects each pixel’s time series into a lower-dimensional space.
 The transformation is parallelized across spatial blocks using Ray and compiled with Numba for fast evaluation.

+Formally, let $\mathbf{x}_{i,j} \in \mathbb{R}^T$ denote the time series vector for pixel $(i, j)$, where $T$ is the number of time steps or bands.
+KPCA first computes the kernel matrix $K$ using the RBF kernel:

+$$
+K(\mathbf{x}_a, \mathbf{x}_b) = \exp\left(-\frac{\|\mathbf{x}_a - \mathbf{x}_b\|^2}{2\sigma^2}\right)
+$$

+where $\sigma$ is the kernel bandwidth parameter.
+The kernel matrix $K \in \mathbb{R}^{N \times N}$ (with $N$ the number of sampled pixels) is then centered and eigendecomposed:

+$$
+K_c = K - \mathbf{1}_N K - K \mathbf{1}_N + \mathbf{1}_N K \mathbf{1}_N
+$$

+where $\mathbf{1}_N$ is an $N \times N$ matrix with all entries $1/N$.
+The top $d$ eigenvectors $\{\mathbf{v}_1, \ldots, \mathbf{v}_d\}$ corresponding to the largest eigenvalues are selected, and each pixel’s time series is projected into the reduced space:

+$$
+\mathbf{z}_{i,j} = [\alpha_1 k(\mathbf{x}_{i,j}, \cdot), \ldots, \alpha_d k(\mathbf{x}_{i,j}, \cdot)]
+$$

+where $\alpha_k$ are the normalized eigenvectors.
+This yields a lower-dimensional representation $\mathbf{z}_{i,j} \in \mathbb{R}^d$ for each pixel, capturing the principal nonlinear temporal patterns in the data.

 ## Software Framework

-### Software Architecture

-xr_fresh utilizes xarray data structures for efficient multidimensional array processing and integrates Dask for parallel computation across large datasets.
-The feature extraction algorithms are parallelized, significantly reducing computational overhead.
-The library seamlessly integrates with existing Python geospatial and machine learning libraries such as scikit-learn, enabling straightforward adoption into diverse workflows.

-### Software Functionalities

-The following table provides a comprehensive list of the time series features extracted from the satellite imagery using the xr_fresh module.
-These features capture the temporal dynamics of crop growth and development, providing valuable information on the phenological patterns of different crops.
-The computed metrics encompass a wide range of statistical measures, changes over time, and distribution-based metrics, offering a detailed analysis of the temporal patterns in the study area.
+`xr_fresh` achieves scalability by employing a combination of parallel and distributed computing strategies throughout both the feature extraction and dimensionality reduction stages.
+During feature extraction, functions are applied in parallel across spatial windows of the dataset using the `geowombat.series` context manager.
+The `apply` method enables multi-core processing via the `num_workers` parameter, distributing computation over spatial blocks (such as 256×256 pixel windows) and efficiently utilizing all available CPU cores or distributed resources.
+Users can further extend functionality by defining custom feature extraction modules through subclassing `gw.TimeModule`, which are seamlessly integrated into the parallel pipeline and can leverage accelerated libraries like JAX, NumPy, or PyTorch for additional speedup.

+For high-dimensional data, dimensionality reduction (such as Kernel PCA) is performed in a distributed manner.
+The dataset is divided into spatial chunks, each processed in parallel using Ray, a distributed execution framework.
+Within each chunk, Numba-compiled functions (using `@numba.jit(nopython=True, parallel=True)`) accelerate the transformation and exploit multi-threading at the block level.
+This two-level parallelism—across blocks with Ray and within blocks with Numba—enables efficient scaling to very large datasets.
+The architecture is further supported by integration with Dask and xarray, which provide lazy evaluation, chunked computation, and seamless scaling from single machines to distributed clusters.
+Together, these strategies ensure that both feature extraction and dimensionality reduction are highly scalable, making `xr_fresh` suitable for operational use on large-scale remote sensing datasets.

+## Conclusion

+`xr_fresh` is a powerful and efficient tool for automated feature extraction from gridded time series data in remote sensing applications.
+By leveraging advanced statistical methods and parallel computing, it enables the extraction of a comprehensive set of features that can significantly enhance the performance of machine learning models.
+The integration with existing Python geospatial libraries ensures that `xr_fresh` is easy to use and can be seamlessly incorporated into existing machine learning workflows.
+It also provides advanced interpolation and dimensionality reduction capabilities, addressing common challenges in remote sensing data analysis.
+Overall, `xr_fresh` represents a significant advancement in the field of remote sensing feature extraction, providing researchers and practitioners with a powerful tool for analyzing complex temporal patterns in satellite imagery.

+### Acknowledgements and Dependencies

+The development of `xr_fresh` builds upon a robust ecosystem of open-source scientific Python libraries.
+We gratefully acknowledge the following projects, which provide essential functionality for numerical computation, geospatial analysis, and scalable data processing:

+- **tsfresh** \cite{christ2018tsfresh}: Automated time series feature extraction based on scalable hypothesis tests.
+- **JAX** \cite{jax2018github}: High-performance numerical computing and automatic differentiation.
+- **Numba** \cite{lam2015numba}: Just-in-time compilation for accelerating Python code.
+- **scikit-learn** \cite{scikit-learn}: Machine learning algorithms and utilities.
+- **geowombat** \cite{geowombat}: Geospatial raster data processing and analysis.
+- **xarray** \cite{hoyer2017xarray}: Labeled, multi-dimensional arrays for scientific data.
+- **SciPy** \cite{virtanen2020scipy}: Scientific computing routines for Python.
+- **NumPy** \cite{harris2020array}: Fundamental array programming for numerical computing.
+- **Dask** \cite{rocklin2015dask}: Parallel and distributed computing for large datasets.
+- **geowombat** \cite{geowombat}: Flexible framework for large-scale geospatial raster processing and analysis.
+- **Ray** \cite{moritz2018ray}: Distributed computing framework for parallelizing Python code.

+These libraries form the computational backbone of `xr_fresh`, enabling efficient, scalable, and reproducible remote sensing workflows.